My Mortgage Sorted

 ERCs typically reduce each year of your deal.
 A 5-year fix might charge 5% in year one but only 1% in year five.
 Always check the exact schedule in your mortgage offer before deciding to switch early.

-Beyond the end of your deal period, there are other situations that might prompt a remortgage:
+Base rate changes, a rise in your property value, improved personal circumstances, or major life events like divorce can all be good reasons to remortgage.
+Beyond the end of your deal period, here are other situations that might prompt a remortgage:

 • Base rate changes: If you are on a tracker rate and the Bank of England raises rates, you might want to switch to a fixed rate for payment certainty.